markvdb/kc868col/kc868col_hexprotocol.md

 The transmission data adopts network byte order.
 The basic data format is defined as follows:
 1) data header: 44 bytes
-2) data content: n bytes
+2) data payload: n bytes

 The data header is defined as follows:
  1. mark bit: 0x5E (1 byte)
  2. version number: 0x01  (1 byte)
  3. message type: used to distinguish data or instruction type (see message type definition) (2 bytes)
- 4. data length: the length of the data content excluding the header part (2 bytes)
+ 4. data length: the length of the data payload excluding the header part (2 bytes)
- 5. device ID: Serial number of the device ( string length does not exceed 28 bytes )
+ 5. device ID: serial number of the device ( string length does not exceed 28 bytes )
  6. extended data: varies according to the message type (up to 10 bytes)

 The communication protocol uses little endian mode.
-When the data is larger than 1 byte, the high bit of the data is placed in the high address;
+When the data is larger than 1 byte, the high bit of the data is placed in the high address.

 The data uses hexadecimal.